The Handbook of Tennessee Boating Laws and Responsibilities

 - Territorial seas

-- Waters which are two miles wide or wider and are connected directly to one of the above
+- Waters that are two miles wide or wider and are connected directly to one of the above